AdrianDC/advanced_development_shell_tools/README.md

    <br />
    can look into my sources and find documented **commands and syntaxes**,
    <br />
-   which can be used as a reference of Shell scripting and help making their own.
+   which can be used as a reference for Shell scripting and help making their own.
 <!-- /List -->
 <!-- /Indent -->